-The taxpayer must exclude property taxes that apply to areas of the property that are not involved in the production of goods by any of the above activities.
-Examples of areas that need to be excluded include common areas, vacant land, parking lots, etc. The amount of property taxes to be excluded may be allocated based upon square footage.
+You must exclude property taxes that apply to areas of the property that are not involved in the production of goods by any of the above activities (such as common areas, vacant land, parking lots, and so on).

+You may allocate the amount of property taxes to be excluded based upon square footage.

-Any real property taxes used as the basis for computing this credit may not be used as the basis for any other credit under the Tax Law.
+You may not use any real property taxes you are using as the basis for computing this credit as the basis for any other credit.

-If you deducted real property taxes in computing federal taxable income, you must add back to federal adjusted gross income the amount of real property taxes deducted to the extent used as the basis for the calculation of this credit, on the appropriate form.
+If you deducted real property taxes in computing federal taxable income, you must add back to federal adjusted gross income the amount of real property taxes you deducted and used as the basis for the calculation of this credit, on the appropriate form.